kedhip/WyckoffTransformer/README.md

 symmetry changes only slighly during relaxation, meaning that after preprocessing the data a large number of structures with the same Wyckoff representation have the same energy; [analysis](research_notebooks/mptrj_duplicates.ipynb).

-If you modify the training data, be extremely careful that the target is _formation energy per atom_ and it's computed with same reference energis as WBM.
+If you modify the training data, be extremely careful that the target is _formation energy per atom_ and it's computed with same reference energies as WBM.
 Train / val split is entirely our choice, and can be modified freely.

 The different symlinks in `data` allow to define variants of the datasets to be processed with different tolerances.
 The tolerance is set in the `cache_a_dataset.py` script and _is not done automatically_.

 Tolerance didn't (2024) have a significant impact.
 Hence, for further experiments, just `mp_2022` seems to be a reasonable choice.
 ## Models
-[WanDB](https://wandb.ai/symmetry-advantage/WyckoffTransformer?nw=wrbkiq2xgjk) is a good place to find some models and their performance.
+[This WanDB workspace](https://wandb.ai/symmetry-advantage/WyckoffTransformer?nw=wrbkiq2xgjk) is a good place to find some models and their performance.

+# WanDB sweeps
+TODO (Nikita)